-Who Must Take the Knowledge Test?
+Who Must Pass the Iowa Written Knowledge Test?

-- You must take the knowledge test if you have not had a learner’s permit or full driver’s license before.
+- If you haven’t had a learner’s permit or full driver’s license before.

 The Purpose of the Written Test